AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-12-03-load-more-button-focus/index.md

 {% include "toc.md" %}

-## Problem: Keyboard Focus Sticks to Load-More Buttons
+## Problem: Load-More Buttons Steal Focus

 Imagine that you're tabbing through a grid of linked cards.
 Your focus moves moves from one card to the next; eventually, your focus reaches the load-more button at the end of the list.
 You click the button by pressing the Enter or Space key on your keyboard, and new cards load into the list.
 Everything appears to be working correctly.